Nikola-Milovic/NSDKelper/README.md

 # NSDKelper
 [Android Library] An Network Service Discovery Helper library written in Kotlin

-[WIP] rewriting and modernizing the library from Rafakob https://github.com/rafakob/NsdHelper
+Rewriting and modernizing the library from Rafakob https://github.com/rafakob/NsdHelper

+If anyone wants to test the library, contribute, create an issue, feel free to!
+I am looking for feedback and how to improve it further.

 # Download